Skip to content

 AI Coding Guardrails

-AI coding assistants are powerful tools, but power needs boundaries.
-Guardrails help teams adopt AI safely by limiting potential damage from mistakes or unexpected behavior.
+AI coding agents are powerful tools, but power needs boundaries.
+Guardrails help teams adopt AI safely — whether they use Claude Code, Codex, or both — by limiting potential damage from mistakes or unexpected behavior.

 Guardrails are controls that constrain what AI coding assistants can do: